skyfielders/python-skyfield/skyfield/documentation/positions.rst

     24deg 32' 37.0"

-Keep in mind that these are simply guesses.
+Keep in mind
+that the computed effect of refraction is simply an estimate.
-The effects of the atmosphere, with its many layers of heat and cold and wind and weather, cannot be accurately modeled or predicted.
+The effects of your local atmosphere, with its many layers of heat and cold and wind and weather, cannot be predicted to high precision.
 And note that refraction is only applied to objects above the horizon.
 Objects below −1.0° altitude are not adjusted for refraction.